Rifhutch/cellular-rocktomata/README.md

 Axl Rose

 Implementing Wolfram-style cellular automata in (mostly) idiomatic rockstar.
-Avoiding obviously 'program-y' conventions like parentheses, brackets, comments, and numerical digits in favor of poetic vocabulary more in line with the style conventions of a Bon Jovi power ballad.
+Avoiding obviously 'program-y' conventions like parentheses, brackets, comments, and numerical digits in favor of poetic vocabulary more in line with the style of a Bon Jovi power ballad.

 A python 3 transpilation (rocktomata.py, generated via https://github.com/yanorestes/rockstar-py) is included for convenience.
 To run with default settings (rule 165 for 24 generations):